 Rocketpunk is a dark, violent present-day science fiction genre using some Retro-future space technology.
 Rocketpunk is set mostly in orbit.
 Conflict in space is a common theme.
 Rocketpunk isn't a well-developed genre.

-catastrophic event.
-While it is often a future envisioned in the past,
+other catastrophic event.
+While it is often a future envisioned in the

-this document wouldn't be helpful for it.
-Post-apocalyptic works seldom
+past, this document wouldn't be helpful for it.
+Post-apocalyptic works

-"Retro-future" and "Steampunk" are sometimes used as generic terms for all these genres.
+"Retro-future" and "Steampunk" are sometimes used interchangably or as generic terms for many of these genres.

 The visionaries never imagined that in the 1960s a generation would

-more of society's problems to be solved.
-Retro-future values are
+expected more of society's problems to be solved.
+Retro-future values

-traditional and different from ours.
-Imagine a 1940s culture with the
+are traditional and different from ours.
+Imagine a 1940s culture with

 Retro-future people are respectful.
 Wives mostly respect and obey